baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_ALMA.md

 The ALMA array is routinely being upgraded.
 Therefore, the array capability varies from cycle to cycle.
 {: .fs-2 }

 In addition, in a cycle (i.e., a year's observations), ALMA may optimize its array configuration schedule either for high angular resolution observations (e.g., mostly in the spatially compact array configurations) or for high-frequency or sensitive line observations (e.g., mostly in the spatially extended array configurations).
 It will likely focus on the extended array configuration in Cycle-10 (late 2023 to late 2024), focus on the compact array configurations in Cycle-11, focus on the extended array configurations in Cycle-12, and so on.
-Therefore, you need to plan ahead your experiment and make sure you do not miss the deadline (otherwise, you can only come back to propose the same experiment after 2 years).
+Therefore, you need to plan ahead your experiment and make sure you do not miss the deadline (otherwise, you can only come back to propose the same experiment after 2 years). *For a student, it is good to discuss your proposal plan with your supervisor routinely.*
 {: .fs-2 }

 The exact capability of a cycle and the array configuration schedule is announced a month ahead of the proposal deadline.
 You can check them through the [Proposer's Guide](https://almascience.nao.ac.jp/proposing/proposers-guide) and [Technical Handbook](https://almascience.nao.ac.jp/proposing/technical-handbook) (Please change to the edition that is relevant to your proposal.
 The guides for the previous cycle is not totally usable.)